Best Ski Boots in 2022

 A CustomFit 3D Performance liner for a tighter fit

 The 360 Custom Shell can be heat moulded for a more precise fit

 Feature an ideal flex rating for intermediate skiers

 Rubbers soles tend to wear out quickly

 The RX 120s are classic all-mountain and cross country ski boots.
-They are designed with quality features that aim to enhance one’s skiing performance while keeping your feet warm, snug and comfortable.
+They are designed with quality features that aim to enhance one’s skiing performance while keeping your feet warm, snug, and comfortable.
 This is a boot for advanced or professional skiers who enjoy the security of a 4-buckle overlap design and more energy transmission for when you are really cranking out the turns.
-With a no-frills attitude and a performance-oriented fit, the Lange RX’s offer a racing pedigree which oozes precision and a powerful transmission.
+With a no-frills attitude and a performance-oriented fit, the Lange RX’s offer a racing pedigree that oozes precision and powerful transmission.
 Be sure to also check out our list of the best sunglasses for skiing for more great items like this.

 Features an upgraded Dual Core shell construction

 Excellent medium volume fit